osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 ## `Delete hybrid client`

-Delete a Hybrid Client.
+Delete a hybrid client.
 It can take up to one hour for deletion to manifest in the authentication process.
-Access tokens issued to this Client will be valid until their expiration.
+Access tokens issued to this client will be valid until their expiration.
 Refresh tokens issued to this will be valid up to one hour after deletion.

 ### Request